Pachysentis: Species

-P. septemserialis is considered by Gomes et al. in 2019 to have an uncertain taxonomic status due to differences between the paratypes morphological characteristics and the original description, the similarity in hosts (primates of the family Callitrichidae including the black tamarin (Saguinus niger), and the absence of samples or measurements of adult males.
+The validity of P. septemserialis is questioned by Gomes et al. in 2019 due to differences between the paratype's morphological characteristics and the original description, the similarity in hosts to P. lenti (primates of the family Callitrichidae including the black tamarin (Saguinus niger)), and the absence of samples or measurements of adult males.
 Morphologically, new observations by Gomes et al. in 2019 suggest it is synonymous with P. lenti.
 Specifically, the original description of one paratype described the lack of a collar at the base of the proboscis whereas a collar was observed in the paratype by Gomes et al. in 2019 (suggesting affiliation with the genus Prosthenorchis).
 A second discrepancy from another paratype is the number of hooks; 12 longitudinal rows of four hooks with total of 48 hooks were observed by Gomes et al. in 2019 but contradicts the seven rows of seven hooks with a total of 49 hooks given in the original description by Machado-Filho in 1950.
-The name septemserialis refers to the seven rows in series.
+The name septemserialis refers to the seven rows one after the other (in series).